-FEE is pleased to announce the recipient of its first “Blinking Lights” Award: Bob Chitester, chairman, president, and CEO of Free To Choose Network.
-The award was presented to Whetstone by FEE president Lawrence Reed on May 12, 2014 in London.
+FEE is pleased to announce the recipient of its 2016 “Blinking Lights” Award: Bob Chitester, chairman, president, and CEO of Free To Choose Network.
+The award was presented to Chitester by FEE president Lawrence Reed at FEE's Annual Retreat in Bonita Springs, Florida .

 To learn more about Linda and the award, click here.

 “Most inspiring movie!
 I’ll carry this passion with me for a long time.
 It will be my work to pass this on to my students.” -5th grade teacher

 One initiative that we’re pleased to announce as part of this project is our Amazing Grace initiative.
 Thanks to Walden Media, we are able to offer free copies of this film, along with a brief pamphlet including discussion questions.
 Our hope is that this film will help promote discussion of the importance of individual character in a free society.

 Lawrence Reed on Liberty and Character: